 Listening to music in recovery can be an incredibly powerful experience.
 Without even realizing it, we often attach certain songs or types of music with our experiences, recording those subconscious associations in our memory until such a time that something recalls one of those memories.
 In fact, our senses of hearing and scent are the most atavistic of our five senses, meaning that certain sounds and smells are the most effective types of stimulation that can inspire us to recall particular experiences and memories.

 Another way of putting it would be to say that sounds and smells are most easily attached to memory, even more so than taste, sight, and our sense of touch.
 Music is especially stimulating as it tends to be memorable by nature.
-An individual can hear a hear a catchy song and still remember the melody decades later, which reinforces the idea that music can have a major effect on one’s cognitions, which refers to thoughts, moods, emotions, attitudes, and so on.
+An individual can hear a hear a catchy song and still remember the melody decades later, which reinforces the idea that music can have a major effect on one’s cognition, which refers to thoughts, moods, emotions, attitudes, and so on.

 In relatively recent years, researchers have identified a number of ways in which music can offer therapeutic value.
 The initial idea was that, since music can evoke powerful emotions — slow, melancholic songs can make people feel extremely sad while upbeat, faster-paced songs can make people feel happy — it might be possible for listening to music to improve the cognitive recall of individuals suffering from dementia and other memory-related disorders.
 Similarly, music therapy has been used to stimulate individuals into expressing a variety of emotions.
 More specifically, the American Music Therapy Association (AMTA) defines music therapy as a professional’s use of music to help address physical, emotional, social, and cognitive needs of their patients.